-Two time of year figures are submitted to the statistical office of EU, Eurostat.
+Two time of year figures are submitted to the statistical office of EU, Euro stat.
 This includes special aggregates, not published nationally.

-Data for all EU countries can be found in the Eurostat database.
-The statistics are produced following the principles of an EU regulation, so the results are comparable.
+Data for all EU countries can be found in the Euro stat database. http://ec.europa.eu/eurostat/web/main/home The statistics are produced following the principles of an EU regulation, so the results are comparable.